-While Schwann cells associate closely with motor axons in the larval zebrafish trunk21, whether they are present in the pectoral fin has not been reported.
-To answer this question, we used the 37A:Gal4, UAS:EGFP line22 to drive GFP expression in Schwann cells.
+While Schwann cells associate closely with motor axons in the larval zebrafish trunk [21], whether they are present in the pectoral fin has not been reported.
+To answer this question, we used the 37A:Gal4, UAS:EGFP line [22] to drive GFP expression in Schwann cells.
 Within the pectoral fin, 37A:Gal4, UAS:EGFP labels cells with a rounded cell body and long, narrow processes.
-By colabeling the fluorescent marker EGFP with the nuclear marker DAPI, we counted 12 ± 2.1 (n=8 fins) Schwann cells in the pectoral fin.
-Over twice as many Schwann cells reside within the adductor muscle than the adductor muscle at 5-7 dpt (abductor: mean 7.3 ± 2.4 Schwann cells; adductor: mean 2.6 ± 1.5 Schwann cells; n=8 fins) (Fig 4A-B).
+By co-labeling the fluorescent marker EGFP with the nuclear marker DAPI, we counted $12 \pm 2.1$ (n = 8 fins) Schwann cells in the pectoral fin.
+Over twice as many Schwann cells reside within the abductor muscle than the adductor muscle at 5 to 7 dpt (abductor: mean $7.3 \pm 2.4$ Schwann cells; adductor: mean $2.6 \pm 1.5$ Schwann cells; n = 8 fins) (Fig 4A and 4B).
 Within the fin, most motor axons are closely associated with these Schwann cells (Fig 4C).
 Schwann cells also reside in the vicinity of fin motor nerves located in the body wall (Fig 4D).
-At the dorsal plexus, Schwann cells completely enwrapped motor axon bundles (Fig 4E-F) (1.8 ± 1 Schwann cells at the dorsal plexus; n=6).
+At the dorsal plexus, Schwann cells completely enwrapped motor axon bundles (Fig 4E and 4F) ( $1.8 \pm 1$ Schwann cells at the dorsal plexus; n = 6).
 Thus, prior to injury, Schwann cells are present throughout the pectoral fin and associate closely with motor axons.

-Following nerve injury, denervated Schwann cells also known as Bands of Bungner undergo morphological changes and can serve as substrates for regenerating axons^{23,24}.
+Following nerve injury, denervated Schwann cells undergo morphological changes and can serve as substrates for regenerating axons [23,24].
 We wondered whether a similar process occurs in the pectoral fin after axon injury.
-To address this guestion, we employed timelapse imaging during axon regeneration to observe Schwann cells labeled with 37A:Gal4, UAS:EGFP and axons labeled with Tubb:dsRed (Mov 3).
+To address this question, we employed timelapse imaging during axon regeneration to observe Schwann cells labeled with 37A:Gal4, UAS:EGFP and axons labeled with Tubb:dsRed (S3 Movie).
 Generally, the cell bodies of Schwann cells and their proximate membranes remained in place following axon injury, such that Schwann cell membranes reflect the pre-injury axon patterning footprint.
-Similar to what has been described in the trunk23, after axon fragmentation, elongated Schwann cell membranes changed from a tube-like morphology to a compressed morphology, likely due to the loss of axonal material.
 Moreover, distal membranes of Schwann cells became dynamic after axon denervation, repeatedly retracting and extending.
-Regenerating motor axons grew in close association with Schwann cell membranes, and the relationship between axons and Schwann cells is shown in Fig 5 A-B (Mov 3), where Schwann cell membranes mark a choice point for regenerating axons.
+Regenerating motor axons grew in close association with Schwann cell membranes.
+The relationship between axons and Schwann cells is shown in Fig 5A and 5B (S3 Movie), where Schwann cell membranes co-localize with a choice point for regenerating axons.
 Here, a group of pioneer regenerating axons grew posteriorly along Schwann cell membranes in the dorsal musculature of the fin until they reached a choice point.
 Some of these axons continued to grow posteriorly, whereas others turned ventrally.
 Thus, within the pectoral fin, regenerating axons grow proximate to Schwann cells, consistent with the idea that the presence of Schwann cells might impact axon guidance at choice points.